zena-a/python-practice/README.md

 # python-practice
-This is a collection of practice projects in Python, showcasing my journey of learning and exploring the language's syntax, concepts and best practices.
+This is a collection of practice projects in Python, showcasing my journey of learning and exploring the language's syntax, concepts, and best practices.

 ## License
 The code in this repository is available under the [Apache License 2.0](LICENSE).
 You are free to use, modify, and distribute the code in compliance with the terms and conditions of the license.
 For more details, please see the [LICENSE](LICENSE) file.